Georgia lawmakers pass GOP election reform bill amid outcry

 "Georgians turned out in record-breaking numbers because they could access the ballot," Burnough said.
 "Lies upon lies were told about our elections in response, and now this bill is before us built on those same lies."

-Among highlights, the bill would require a photo ID in order to vote absentee by mail, after more than 1.3 million Georgia voters used that option during the COVID-19 pandemic.
-It also would cut the time period people have to request an absentee ballot and limit where ballot drop boxes can be placed and when they can be accessed.
+Among highlights, the law requires a photo ID in order to vote absentee by mail, after more than 1.3 million Georgia voters used that option during the COVID-19 pandemic.
+It also cuts the time people have to request an absentee ballot and limits where ballot drop boxes can be placed and when they can be accessed.

 Republican Rep. Jan Jones said the provisions cutting the time people have to request an absentee ballot are meant to "increase the likelihood of a voter's vote being cast successfully," after concerns were raised in 2020 about mail ballots not being received by counties in time to be counted.

-One of the biggest changes in the bill would give the GOP-controlled legislature more control over election administration, a change that has raised concerns among voting rights groups that it could lead to greater partisan influence.
+One of the biggest changes gives the GOP-controlled legislature more control over election administration, a change that has raised concerns among voting rights groups that it could lead to greater partisan influence.

-The bill would replace the elected secretary of state as the chair of the state election board with a new appointee of the legislature after Republican Secretary of State Brad Raffensperger rebuffed Trump's attempts to overturn Georgia's election results.
-It would also allow the board to remove and replace county election officials deemed to be underperforming.
+The law replaces the elected secretary of state as the chair of the state election board with a new appointee of the legislature after Republican Secretary of State Brad Raffensperger rebuffed Trump's attempts to overturn Georgia's election results.
+It also allows the board to remove and replace county election officials deemed to be underperforming.

-That provision is widely seen as something that could be used to target Fulton County, a Democratic stronghold that includes most of Atlanta, which came under fire after long lines plagued primary elections over the summer.
+That provision is widely seen as something that could be used to target Fulton County, a Democratic stronghold covering most of Atlanta, which came under fire after long lines plagued primary elections over the summer.

-Republican Rep. Barry Fleming, who has been a driving force in crafting the bill, said that provision would only be a "temporary fix, so to speak, that ends and the control is turned back over to the locals after the problems are resolved."
+Republican Rep. Barry Fleming, a driving force in crafting the law, said that provision would only be a "temporary fix, so to speak, that ends and the control is turned back over to the locals after the problems are resolved."

-The bill also reduces the timeframe in which runoff elections are held, including the amount of early voting for runoffs.
-And it would bar outside groups from handing out food or water to people standing in line to vote.
+The law also reduces the timeframe in which runoff elections are held, including the amount of early voting for runoffs.
+And it bars outside groups from handing out food or water to people standing in line to vote.

-The bill does not contain some of the more contentious proposals that were floated by Republicans earlier in the session, including limits on early voting on Sundays, a popular day for Black churchgoers to vote in "souls to the polls" events.
-It would instead mandate two Saturdays of early voting ahead of general elections, when only one is currently mandatory, and leave two Sundays as optional.
+The law does not contain some of the more contentious proposals floated by Republicans earlier in the session, including limits on early voting on Sundays, a popular day for Black churchgoers to vote in "souls to the polls" events.
+It instead mandates two Saturdays of early voting ahead of general elections, when only one had been mandatory, and leave two Sundays as optional.

-But that change has not tempered opposition from Democrats or voting rights groups.
+But those changes haven't tempered opposition from Democrats or voting rights groups.

-About 50 protesters including representatives from the NAACP gathered across the street from the Capitol building Thursday in opposition to the bill.
+About 50 protesters including representatives from the NAACP gathered across from the Capitol building Thursday in opposition.

 During the rally, Bishop Reginald Jackson of the African Methodist Episcopal Church called for a boycott of Coca-Cola Co. products.